sab221b/TypeORM-JS-with-ExpressJs/README.md

 ## Migration
-- run command "typeorm migration:create -n 'anyname' ", you can see migration-file.ts in  src/migration folder .
+- run command "npm run migration-create",after which you can see migration-file.ts in  src/migration folder .
-- in terminal navigate to src/migration folder and run "tsc 'migration-filename.ts' " and you will get your migrationfile as javascript file .
+- create a database: 'mydb' in mysql using query "create database mydb" .
-- now run "npm run migration"
+- now run "npm run migration" .